-A thesis is required by the Division of Gynecologic Oncology.
-For fellows starting in July 2013, the thesis must be published or accepted for publication before submission.
-In addition, the Division will review the thesis and make an independent decision concerning acceptability.
-Publication or acceptance of a thesis for publication by a refereed journal does not guarantee acceptance of the thesis for the oral examination.
+A thesis is required by the Division of Gynecologic Oncology and must be submitted by the date listed in this Bulletin and according to the guidelines for preparation listed below.
+The Division will review the thesis and make a decision concerning acceptability.
+Prior publication of a thesis by a refereed journal does not guarantee acceptance of the thesis for the oral examination.